 Without new members, age and health issues will cause attrition.

-- Assign the new member a mentor.
+- Assign a buddy/mentor

 - Reach out to